andrei-pavel/portunus/README.md

 - `npm`: https://gist.github.com/andrei-pavel/ac275b77cab59a9ce837194bea26fc2c
 - `snap`: https://gist.github.com/andrei-pavel/e0f47f6450bd688d13858de5e0a4560a

-## How to use
+## Usage

-Run `curate-pkg` everyday.
+Simply run `curate-pkg` everyday to keep all your packages up to date.

 When installing a new package, add it to `installables`, `wgetables` or `sources` and `keys` in `~/.config/curate-pkg/*.json`.

 When removing a package, add it to `purgeables` in `~/.config/curate-pkg/*.json`.

-`commands` is for any custom package management cmomand that you want to run in addition to installing and purging packages.
+`commands` is for any custom package management command that you want to run in addition to installing and purging packages.